HKhalilAnalyst/SOA_Presentation/README.md

 __Implementing the API :__

- 6. Virtual environment and install dependencies
+ 1. Virtual environment and install dependencies
- 7. Create Django project
+ 2. Create Django project
- 8. Update settings.py
+ 3. Update settings.py
- 9. Migrations
+ 4. Migrations
- 10. API
+ 5. API
- 11. Update apps.py
+ 6. Update apps.py
- 12. Edit views.py
+ 7. Edit views.py
- 13. Test API : Insomnia / ~~POSTMAN~
+ 8. Test API : Insomnia / ~~POSTMAN~

      We choosed to test our API With Insomnia

-##### Part 2[^2]:
+***Part 2[^2]***

 >We will deploy the project with a popular cloud service
     -AWS ( Amazon Web Services )[^3]